alchandia/githelper/README.md

 # Usage

-- To configure credential input the username and password in the working copy of a git repo
+- To configure credential input the username and password/token in the working copy of a git repo

 ```
 githelper